 When you get started with Adobe Target, you will find IDs (ending in Adobe.com) pre-populated in your Adobe Experience Cloud account.
 These IDs are for members of Adobe teams so that they can assist you with your new account and with your use of Adobe Target, should you need help.
 To get assistance, reach out to your Adobe teams in the usual way.

 You will not see the new user listed on the Users page until the user logs in using his or her Adobe Experience Cloud account and then logs in to Target Standard/Premium by clicking the Target card.

 By default all Target users start with observer permissions.

-System admin users are identified in the Users list.
+Admin users are identified in the Users list.
 Contact one of the system admin users if you need your access level changed.